JackSzwergold/Writing/memories/Going to a Slopie Party in the 1980s.md

 In general if you spent more than 5 minutes in front of any buidling in Brighton Beach, the Yentas would start barking bullshit at you.
 Not for any reason other than that’s their life.

+And just as I was about to get stressed by that Yenta bullshit, my friends pulled up in someone’s dad’s car.

+I jumped in the back, and we headed up Ocean Parkay, onto the Belt Parkway and up to Park Slope.

 ***

 *Going to a Slopie Party in the 1980s (c) Copyright by Jack Szwergold; written on April 26, 2019.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*